sudarshan-narayanan-we45/AWS-Security-Training/cloud_mapper/README.md

 ##### Step 3:

-* Run `pipenv shell` to ativate the python virtualenv
+* Run `pipenv shell` to activate the python virtualenv

 ##### Step 4: